Data Structures: Objects and Arrays

 Knowing this, Jacques stops eating peanuts altogether and finds that his transformations stop.

-But it only takes a few months for him to notice that something is missing from this entirely human way of living.
+But it takes only a few months for him to notice that something is missing from this entirely human way of living.
 Without his feral adventures, Jacques hardly feels alive at all.
 He decides he’d rather be a full-time wild animal.
 After building a beautiful little tree house in the forest and equipping it with a peanut butter dispenser and a ten-year supply of peanut butter, he changes form one last time, and lives the short and energetic life of a squirrel.

 Further arrayology